-Georgie helped Sandra and Anthony build their relationships with their children, one Joyful Together® and Anthony will continue to nurture their children, and help them succeed in life.
+and Anthony will continue to nurture their children, and help them succeed in life.
 All while sprinkling in a healthy dose of joy.

-SOLUTIONS
+CREATING SOLUTIONS

 Message from the President

 Richard R. Frank, President and CEO

 All of our programs and services plays a vital role in OhioGuidestone's strategic plan through fiscal year 2021.
 We serve thousands of children and families across Ohio, and we want to serve more.
 Critical relationships, such as our new partnership with A Renewed Mind, are expanding the recovery programs available for OhioGuidestone clients who battle Substance Use Disorders (SUD).